uriborrajo/HETGEN1000/README.md

 ```

 ### 5. CD-HIT-DUP
-Before making the Spades assemblies we have to clean possible contaminations and duplicates of the raw data.
+Before making the Spades assemblies we have to clean possible contaminations and duplicates from the raw data.

 · Run the cd-hit-dup.sh shell script as
 ```